MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 - Time to find first free bit: $O(M N)$
 - Time to mark a bit: $O(1)$
 - Time to clear bitmask: $(M)$
 Marking a bit takes the same amount of time because if a the $n$th bit needs to be marked the bitmask and bit in the bitmask can be easily derived since the size of the bitset is known.
-There are some optimizations that can be made it improve the speed of searching through the bitset to find the first free bit which is the main use case of the allocator.
-The first easy optimization to do is to keep track of the last bit or bitmask with a free bit.
+There are some optimisations that can be made it improve the speed of searching through the bitset to find the first free bit which is the main use case of the allocator.
+The first easy optimisation to do is to keep track of the last bit or bitmask with a free bit.
 This when when trying to find a free bit the whole bitset does not need to be searched every time.
 A typical manner to implement this is that when a bit is unmarked set the index to that bitmasks index.
-The other optimization which is not always available is to use builtin functions such as `__builtin_ctzl` which counts trailing zeroes of a number and it will usually compile down to a single instruction if the processor supports it.
+The other optimisation which is not always available is to use builtin functions such as `__builtin_ctzl` which counts trailing zeroes of a number and it will usually compile down to a single instruction if the processor supports it.
 This is unfortunately not available on all processors and compilers but if it is available it is much faster than checking each bit individually of a bitmask.
 This means the new time complexity for finding the first free bit is $O(M)$ since finding the first free bit in a bitmask is constant.

-I make use of these optimizations in the bitset to ensure fast lookup time.
+I make use of these optimisations in the bitset to ensure fast lookup time.

 === Implementation

 The bin allocator works using a bitset as described above to keep track of what blocks are free so that allocation is fast.
 When a block is free the bit is unmarked so that future allocations can use that block.
-Further another optimization that was implemented is that a last free bit index is not used in the same way as described above.
+Further another optimisation that was implemented is that a last free bit index is not used in the same way as described above.
 Instead this index is only updated if the free block of memory is at a lower address than what this index points to.
 This means that the memory allocator guarantees that forever where that index is there will only be free blocks of memory at a higher memory address and never lower.
 Let the index be $I$ and have it bounded as such $0 <= I < M$ then the new time complexity for finding the first free bit is $O(M - I)$.

 Each bin size consists of multiple bins connected through a linked list.
 When allocating the bins are search consecutively until a bin with a free block is found.
 If no free block is found a new bin is created, the memory allocated and then made the head of the linked list to ensure that next time an allocation happens it does not search through all the bins and has the highest chance of finding a free bin early.